hubsterio/docs/docs/api/4_activities.rst

 ^^^^^^^^^^^^^

 An activity **message** supports the following **types**.
-Messages are an activity's first-class-citizen as the make up the majority events being sent and received.
+Messages are an activity's first-class-citizen as they make up the majority of events being sent and received.

 Text
 ~~~~